TruStory/truchain/docs/spec/staking/README.md

 The staking module contains all data types and state transitions needed to stake on Arguments.
 Arguments are how claims are supported or refuted.
 Arguments contain a text body that serves to *Back* or *Challenge* a specific claim with a specific amount of trustake.

-Furthermore, Arguments can be staked with an *Agree* designation.
-It serves as kind of an upvote, to further enhance the standing of a claim, making the case for it stronger.
+Furthermore, Arguments can be staked with an *Upvote* designation.
+It further enhances the standing of a claim, making the case for it stronger.

 ## State